-In South America, the SR has the following two additional overall goals:
+In South America, the SR has the following overall goals:

 - Support the efforts of the Sociedad Nacional de Industrias (SNI) to set up a FIP for the Peruvian jumbo flying squid fishery.

 - Develop and update squid fisheries assessments as a first step to identify areas in need of improvement in South American squid fisheries.

 In particular, objectives through the end of 2018 are as follows:

 - Ensure all squid FIPs under the SR are maintaining a minimum “B” (Good) SFP FIP Progress Rating.

-- Ensure the Peruvian jumbo flying squid fishery publically announces the initiation of the FIP.
+- Ensure the Peruvian jumbo flying squid fishery FIP work plan and reporting publically available on Fisheryprogress.org.

-- Fully develop FishSource profiles for Argentine shortfin (Illex argentinus) and Patagonian squid (Loligo gahi) fisheries and evaluate improvement needs for those fisheries.
+- Fully develop FishSource profiles for Patagonian squid (Loligo gahi) and Indian squid (Loligo duvauceli) fisheries and evaluate improvement needs for those fisheries.